-You think you know what it means to be a successful artist, but have you taken the time to explore the definition for yourself?
+You probably recognize successful artists when you see them, but have you taken the time to explore the definition for yourself?

 Each student, client, and member of Art Biz Success has his or her own definition for the word.
 We honor that without emphasizing a particular path.

 FOR SOME ARTISTS, SUCCESS MEANS HAVING THEIR ART IN MUSEUM EXHIBITIONS.